Luke Richardson

+Luke Glen Richardson MSC (born March 26, 1969) is a Canadian professional ice hockey coach and former player.
+He serves as an assistant coach for the Nashville Predators of the National Hockey League (NHL).
+He was selected in the first round, seventh overall, by the Toronto Maple Leafs in the 1987 NHL entry draft.
+Richardson has also played for the Edmonton Oilers, Philadelphia Flyers, Columbus Blue Jackets, Tampa Bay Lightning, and Ottawa Senators.

 Playing career

-Richardson was selected seventh overall by the Toronto Maple Leafs in the 1987 NHL Entry Draft after two successful seasons with the Peterborough Petes of the Ontario Hockey League (OHL).
+Richardson was selected seventh overall by the Toronto Maple Leafs in the 1987 NHL entry draft after two successful seasons with the Peterborough Petes of the Ontario Hockey League (OHL).
 Midway through his rookie NHL season, on January 6, 1988, Richardson was the victim of an infamous attack from Dino Ciccarelli of the Minnesota North Stars, who clubbed him over the head several times with his stick.
 Ciccarelli was later convicted of assault, serving one day in jail and paying a fine of C$1,000.
 However, the assault had no discernible effects on the play of Richardson.
-He remained a regular on the Toronto blueline until 1991 when he was involved in a blockbuster trade, moving to the Edmonton Oilers (along with Vincent Damphousse, Scott Thornton, Peter Ing, future considerations and cash) in exchange for Grant Fuhr, Glenn Anderson and Craig Berube.
+He remained a regular on the Toronto blue line until 1991 when he was involved in a blockbuster trade, moving to the Edmonton Oilers (along with Vincent Damphousse, Scott Thornton, Peter Ing, future considerations, and cash) in exchange for Grant Fuhr, Glenn Anderson, and Craig Berube.

-Though not a great point producer, Richardson developed a reputation as an aggressive, stay-at-home blueliner.
+Though not a great point producer, Richardson developed a reputation as an aggressive, stay-at-home blue liner.
 He would be consistent in that regard during stops with the Oilers, the Philadelphia Flyers and the Columbus Blue Jackets.
 It was with the Flyers that Richardson came the closest to a Stanley Cup appearance in 2000, when the Flyers lost 4–3 in the Eastern Conference Finals to the New Jersey Devils.

 During the 2005–06 season, his last as captain of the Blue Jackets, Richardson was traded back to Toronto on March 8, 2006.
-Richardson continued playing in the 2006–07 season when he signed a one-year contract with the Tampa Bay Lightning, playing in 27 games and registering 3 assists and 16 penalty minutes.
+He played in the 2006–07 season after he signed a one-year contract with the Tampa Bay Lightning, playing in 27 games and registering 3 assists and 16 penalty minutes.
 Richardson was a healthy scratch by the end of the 2006–07 season and playoffs, and became an unrestricted free agent that summer.

 On August 7, 2007, Richardson signed a one-year, $500,000 two-way contract with his hometown Ottawa Senators, amid the speculation he would soon announce his retirement from the NHL.
 On February 15, 2008, Richardson was named the Senators' nominee for the Bill Masterton Memorial Trophy, though the award went to Jason Blake of the Toronto Maple Leafs.

 On September 27, 2008, Richardson re-signed with Ottawa to a one-year, two-way contract.
-During the 2008–09 season and, being used primarily as a reserve defenceman, Richardson announced his retirement as a player on November 27, 2008, having played in just two games that season, with the intention of pursuing a coaching career.
+During the 2008–09 season and, being used primarily as a reserve defenceman, he announced his retirement as a player on November 27, 2008, having played in just two games that season, with the intention of pursuing a coaching career.
 He was hired as an assistant coach by the Senators later that season.